boufik/Cyber-Handbook-Practices/Linux/kernel/eBPF.md

 - File integrity, cryptographic-material extraction (TLS plaintext via uprobes), container escape detection, provenance/data-flow graphs for APT investigation

 **Performance** — `sched_ext` (pluggable schedulers, kernel 6.12+), storage and memory tuning.

-Set up a Vagrant/VM with a recent kernel (≥6.6) for this — you want BTF, fentry, LSM BPF, and `sched_ext` available.

-Send me the TRITON and SALUS details whenever you're ready — objectives, WPs, your role, pilot environments, and what the deliverables look like.
-Once I have those I can map specific eBPF capabilities to specific WP objectives and draft the deck around that rather than around generic benefits.